urartian/loopback4-odata/README.md

 ```

 For a quick demo, run `npm run dev`; this boots the example app in `examples/basic-app`, with an in-memory datasource pre-seeded with sample products and orders so you can experiment with the query options immediately.

+> The example binds `tokenSecret` from `process.env.ODATA_TOKEN_SECRET` and falls back to a development default.
+Set a unique value before exposing the sample app over a shared network.

 ##### Metadata